Lafayette visits Rogers and American - WTOP News

 BOTTOM LINE: American hosts the Lafayette Leopards after Matt Rogers scored 25 points in American’s 59-42 win against the Navy Midshipmen.

-The Eagles have gone 8-3 in home games.
-American has a 7-5 record in games decided by at least 10 points.
+The Eagles are 8-3 on their home court.
+American is fifth in the Patriot League with 29.2 points per game in the paint led by Rogers averaging 7.8.

-The Leopards are 9-4 in Patriot League play.
-Lafayette is fourth in the Patriot League with 13.0 assists per game led by Mark Butler averaging 3.6.
+The Leopards are 9-4 in conference games.
+Lafayette is seventh in the Patriot League with 7.1 offensive rebounds per game led by Justin Vander Baan averaging 1.1.

-American scores 70.2 points per game, 2.7 more points than the 67.5 Lafayette allows.
+American averages 9.1 made 3-pointers per game, 1.6 more made shots than the 7.5 per game Lafayette allows.
 Lafayette averages 6.9 made 3-pointers per game this season, 1.5 fewer made shots on average than the 8.4 per game American allows.

-TOP PERFORMERS: Elijah Stephens is averaging 12.2 points and 5.2 assists for the Eagles.
-Rogers is averaging 16.1 points and 6.2 rebounds over the last 10 games for American.
+TOP PERFORMERS: Rogers is scoring 16.1 points per game with 6.2 rebounds and 1.5 assists for the Eagles.
+Lorenzo Donadio is averaging 10.7 points over the last 10 games for American.

-Eric Sondberg is shooting 40.3% from beyond the arc with 2.2 made 3-pointers per game for the Leopards, while averaging 9.4 points.
-Devin Hines is shooting 48.1% and averaging 10.5 points over the last 10 games for Lafayette.
+Eric Sondberg is scoring 9.4 points per game with 3.7 rebounds and 0.8 assists for the Leopards.
+Devin Hines is averaging 10.5 points and 3.0 rebounds while shooting 48.1% over the last 10 games for Lafayette.

 LAST 10 GAMES: Eagles: 6-4, averaging 65.3 points, 31.6 rebounds, 13.0 assists, 5.3 steals and 1.7 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 59.6 points per game.